 - For the younger crowd, ages 2-6, people seem to really like our science experiment packets and the huge activity list we made.
 We also get hundreds of hits each day on our “Preschool at Home” posts.

 - In math (for younger kids), we get a lot of interest in our place value activities, Minecraft/Pokemon/Pete the Cat printables and skip counting mazes.
 And the math printables we have by holidays (fall, Halloween, Thanksgiving, Christmas, Valentine’s Day) are also really popular.
 Many of those are free! 🙂 Use the SEARCH button to find what you want (by searching “skip counting,” “addition,” “Minecraft,” “Thanksgiving” and so forth!!)

-- Learning the Multiplication Facts: As my daughter moved into learning her multiplication facts I looked around for the kind of multiplication practice that would help her.
+Learning the Multiplication Facts: As my daughter moved into learning her multiplication facts I looked around for the kind of multiplication practice that would help her.
 The math book she was using went through the math facts a bit too quickly for her.
 She needed quite a bit of repetition and wanted bright, colorful worksheets.
 I wound up making my own sets of practice pages and games.
 She loved that!
 Be sure to check out our Multiplication Bundle here: Learning the Multiplication Tables 2s thru 9s.
 You’ll see links to these individual packets at the bottom of that post.
-(There are 12 pdfs in our multiplication bundle with over 175 pages of worksheets, games and activities!)
+(There are 15 pdfs in our multiplication bundle (and growing) with over 250 pages of worksheets, games and activities!)

 - We get a lot of interest in our science units, especially our Human Body Units, Rocks and Minerals Unit, Simple Machines, Weather Unit Packets, and our Earth Science Unit.
 You can check out Our Store to find out more about them (scroll down through the page) or check out the Science Resource Page.
 We absolutely ♥ love hands-on science activities.
 We do a lot of science experiments as we do our science units.
 You might find something useful there.